 Think of examples from part-time work experience, undergraduate study or your social or family background.

-An okay answer shows that you can make a difficult analytical or reasoning-based decision, for example, being able to sieve through lots of data to find an optimum solution.
+An average answer shows that you can make a difficult analytical or reasoning-based decision, for example, being able to sieve through lots of data to find an optimum solution.
 A good answer shows that you can make a difficult interpersonal decision, or even more impressive, a tricky data-driven decision that includes interpersonal considerations.

 Making decisions based on data is important, but almost every decision has an impact on people too.
 The best candidates look at all sides of an issue and try to make an informed, balanced decision.
 It's good to talk through your logic as you try to solve the problem - admissions tutors like that.